-This record causes a wait to allow the operator to make setup changes.
+This record causes a wait to allow the operator to make setup changes (see Appendix A, Table A-5, Monitor Supervisor Wait Locations).
 The format is cc 1 2 3 4 5 6 7 / / b P A U S

 The monitor operation proceeds as soon as PROGRAM START is pressed.